Biglow Canyon Wind Farm: History

 In 2005, Orion Energy announced plans to develop a 450-megawatt wind farm with 225 turbines at Biglow Canyon in the Columbia River Gorge, at the time the largest project of its kind in Oregon.
-Portland General Electric (PGE) acquired Orion's development right to the $200 million project in 2006.
+Portland General Electric (PGE) acquired Orion's development rights to the $200 million project in 2006.
 In November 2006, PGE purchased the first 76 turbines for the project from Vestas, with the project cost increasing to an estimated $256 million for the first phase.
 PGE broke ground on the site in February 2007.
 In the middle of October 2007, ten Vestas V82 wind turbines were energized to produce the first electricity at Biglow.
 The last of the 76 turbines in the first-phase of the wind farm development became operational in December 2007.

 The turbines for phases 2 and 3 were purchased from Siemens Energy.
 There will be 141 SWT-2.3-93 turbines, with a capacity of 2.3 MW each.
 Phase 2 of the project was completed in August 2009, adding 65 turbines to the wind farm.
 The expansion brought generating capacity to 275 megawatts.
 Phase 3 added 76 wind turbines, with the cost of phases two and three totaling $700 to $800 million.
 Phase 3 completed the project and brought the maximum generating capacity to 450 megawatts, though the anticipated generation is estimated to average 150 megawatts.
 The final phase was completed in September 2010, with the project totaling 217 turbines at a cost $1 billion.

 On February 1, 2022, a turbine lost a blade which traveled about 100 yards before landing.
 This resulted in the farm being shut-down for months for inspections.